Bill Musselman: Cleveland Cavaliers (NBA)

 Ted Stepien, then owner of the NBA's Cleveland Cavaliers, hired Musselman to his first NBA head coaching job in 1980.
 Musselman guided the team to a 25–46 mark before he was replaced by general manager Don Delaney.
 He was derisively called "Musclehead" by WWWE sports radio host Pete Franklin who was a vociferous critic of how Stepien was operating the Cavaliers.

 On March 8, 1982, Stepien fired Chuck Daly, who was 9–32 as coach of the Cavs, and replaced him on an interim basis with Musselman, then the team's director of player personnel.
 The Cavs went 2–21 under Musselman, who finished the season as head coach.
 Musselman resigned on October 21, 1982, just a few days before the start of the 1982–83 NBA season.

-In an April 17, 1994 New York Times article, former NBA center Cedric Maxwell said the Cavs' veteran players during that time "were known more for partying than for playing."
+In an April 17, 1994 New York Times article, former NBA forward Cedric Maxwell said the Cavs' veteran players during that time "were known more for partying than for playing."